kmare/PlannerPDF/README.md

 # How to compile
 Make sure you have libharu development library installed.
 Either compiled from source or from your package manager.

+For Ubuntu/Debian:

     sudo apt-get install libhpdf-dev

+For Fedora/CentOS:

+    sudo dnf install libharu-devel

 The libharu github page is at: